Cutting Gluten Helped Manage My Acne: Here's Why It Worked For Me

-People like me, who are only considered “gluten sensitive,” don’t face such dire consequences and therefore don’t have to be quite as careful.
+I'm considered "gluten sensitive," which doesn't fall under the clinical umbrella of celiac disease, so I don’t face as dire consequences as someone with celiac.
 But I figured the best way to find out exactly how gluten was affecting my body would be to cut it all out and see what happened.

 I was focused.
 I'd given up my beloved morning toast; I was finding a greater love for fruits and veggies.
 And after a few weeks, I started to notice positive changes: I had more energy, I stopped feeling bloated all the time, my stomach didn't ache, and my skin started to clear up.

 Cutting gluten out of my diet wasn't a reaction to a skin issue, but what a lovely surprise this turned out to be!
 About 75 percent of my blemishes, redness, and swelling had diminished.
 My skin wasn't completely clear, but there was a big improvement.
 And the only thing I'd changed was my diet.
 No new creams or scrubs or cleansers: just omitting gluten and upping my intake of whole, natural foods.

 What does gluten have to do with skin?

 Let's rewind a bit: What you consume shows up in the skin, be it puffiness from salt intake or inflammation from sugar.
 For me?
 I found that eating gluten was also spearheading that inflammation and worsening my acne—thanks to a little something called gliadin.